Racing or Cruising? Maybe both.

-The Marsaudon Composites TS5 sits at the very head of the performance cruising catamaran category, well proven as a racing machine at St Barths and appreciated as a world cruiser.
-Designed by fast cats supremo Christophe Barreau (who has a whole range of fast Catana Catamarans in his design archive), they are among the fastest livable multihulls in the world (capable of 350+ miles a day).
+The Marsaudon Composites ORC50 (formerly the TS5 before the launch of their new brand: Ocean Rider Catamarans) sits at the very head of the performance cruising catamaran category, well proven as a racing machine at St Barths and appreciated as a world cruiser.
+Designed by fast cats supremo Christophe Barreau (who has a whole range of fast Catana Catamarans and a few Outremers in his design archive), they are among the fastest livable multihulls in the world (capable of 350+ miles a day).
 If you want to make that step up on performance, this cat should be on your shopping list.

 The profile is muscular and sporty, with long, mean straight bows that instantly say “racing catamaran”.
 The angular coachroof gives owners plenty of space and panoramic allround views.
 With the coachroof set back, a high freeboard, and big inverted bows, she cuts through the sea quickly.
 Add a powerful 20m Lorima rotating carbon mast and sail plan and you begin to understand how she achieves such high speeds.
 I can only think of one other boat to take her on in an offshore race.
 Read our Dazcat 1495 review for more information on that one!

-These boats are stiff, light machines that have been designed to get you places fast.
+ORC50s are stiff, light machines that have been designed to get you places fast.
 They are pretty minimalist inside, but if you want a fast cruising cat which you can win the occasional race on, this boat is hard to catch on most points of sail if she is handled well.
-The weight clocks in at around 8 and a half tonnes – pretty impressive for a boat this size with such a powerful sail plan.
-If you add all the carbon options on you´ll be able to reduce that by another tonne, but that requires deeper pockets.
+The weight clocks in at around 9 and a half tonnes – pretty impressive for a boat this size with such a powerful sail plan.
+That gives you an SA/D ratio up in the mid 30s, which is well into Gunboat territory.
+If you add all the carbon options on you´ll be able to reduce the weight by another tonne, but that requires deeper pockets.

 Inside, this boat is all about simplicity.
 The finish doesn´t hit the heights of something like the Ocean Explorer OC60, but then to be fair we are not in the same price bracket here.